Skip to main content

 Description of Best Practices

 Conduct gender gap analysis[1] to use a data-driven approach for target setting, align targets with company or national strategy, develop a stepwise plan to reach targets. and communicate effectively on aim to reach to create buy-in within the organization.
-Create a business case[2] supporting the set hiring targets for women and individuals with diverse social identities
+Create a business case[2] supporting the set hiring targets for women

 Become a signatory of an international agreement supporting gender parity, such as “Equal by 2030” or base your strategic approach on global movements such as the Women’s Empowerment Principles or the Sustainable Development Goals